chetan51/chetansurpur/source/_posts/2016-06-15-musings-from-3-months-in-japan.md

 Take Journey, for example.
 Is it a simple game?
 You might say, yes, it’s so minimal.
 But look deeper.
 It’s a game whose purpose is to get someone to come to terms with death.
 That’s a very complex thing, perhaps the most complex thing a human can face.
 But they spent years working on it, past the point of bankruptcy, to turn that complex idea into something simple that any player can accept.
 That’s a good piece of art.”

 Without this time to ruminate, I’m sure I would have been able to work hard and make a decent game.
 Even with this time there’s no guarantee that it’s actually going to be a great game.
-But there’s no denying that this time spent walking around Japan and just thinking is going to be invaluable in the game’s growth and my own growth as a game developer, and will make it more likely to be a thought-out game with some depth and substance.
+But there’s no denying that this time spent walking around Japan and just thinking is going to be invaluable in the game’s growth and my own growth as a game developer.
 I consider myself fortunate to have had the time to think than just blindly execute, all thanks to the people close to me.

 ***